 3.2 Negative examples

 The choice of negative examples for use in supervised machine learning algorithms is a recurring problem for the protein function prediction algorithm.
-While the GO ontology does include negative annotations, to-date the number of such annotations is very small.
-Thus it becomes necessary to define negative examples for each function with some heuristic.
-Past examples of this have included merely assuming all non-positive genes with any other annotation are negative, randomly sampling genes ans assuming the probability of getting a false negative is low, and using genes with annotations in sibling categories of the category of interest as negative examples.
-Mostafavi 2009 uses this last technique, but notes in their discussion that this choice may often break down as there a good number of instances of genes being annotated to more than one sibling category.
+While the GO ontology does include negative annotations, the number of such annotations is currently small.
+Thus it becomes necessary to infer negative examples for each function using some heuristic.
+Past examples of this have included merely assuming all non-positive genes with any other annotation are negative, randomly sampling genes and assuming the probability of getting a false negative is low, and using genes with annotations in sibling categories of the category of interest as negative examples.
+Mostafavi 2009 uses this last technique, but notes in discussion that this choice may often break down as many genes are annotated to more than one sibling category.

 We present a new technique for choosing negative examples based upon the label biases calculated for each function.
 Namely, all genes with any annotation in any of the three branches of GO (including those outside of the usual 3-300 specificity range), but which have a bias score of 0 for the function in question, are treated as negative examples.
 Intuitively, this amounts to choosing genes as negative examples which have some annotations, but whose annotations have never appeared alongside the annotation in question in any gene.
 It is important to note that the choice of pseudocounting parameters does not impact the negative examples, as only the magnitude of the label bias will be affected and not whether or not a bias is non-zero.
+[Dennis has been changing choosing negative examples to treating negative examples, because he thinks that negative examples may have different values of negativity.
+If not, then choosing is better than treating.]

 3.3 Network weighting